-In line will Life volunteer code of conduct any volunteer that commits a serious breach in breaking confidentiality policy will be required to step down from their volunteer position
+In line with Life's volunteer code of conduct, any volunteer that commits a serious breach in breaking confidentiality policy will be required to step down from their volunteer position

 We will investigate every breach of this policy.
-Life will have the right to terminate any employee or dismiss any volunteer who wilfully or regularly breaches these confidentiality guidelines for personal profit.
+Life will have the right to terminate any employee or dismiss any volunteer who intentionally breaches these confidentiality guidelines for personal profit.